logzio/logz-docs/_source/user-guide/log-shipping/shipping-methods/code-library--python.md

 <div id="python-config">

-#### Python configuration
+### Configure your project using Python

+Use the samples in the code block below as a starting point, and replace the sample with a configuration that matches your needs.

-For a complete list of all options, see the configuration arguments below this code block. 👇
+For a complete list of options, see the configuration parameters below the code block.👇

 ```python
 [handlers]